Steering committee

 Museum Mensch und Natur / Natural History Museum of Bavaria (SNSB), Director

 After studying biology in Frankfurt am Main, the zoologist was involved in major projects in Saudi Arabia and Yemen as a research assistant at the Senckenberg Research Institute and Nature Museum.
-It was during his studies that he discovered his interest and passion for imparting knowledge in museums.
+It was during his studies that he discovered his interest and passion for knowledge dissemination in museums.
 In 2003, he moved to the Museum Wiesbaden as Head of the Natural Science Collection and in 2006 took over the management of the Museum Mensch und Natur in Munich.

 Dr. Michael Apel, Head of the Museum Mensch und Natur / Naturkundemuseum Bayern (SNSB)